IT20 12 Day Northern Italy Tour For Less!

 Seasonality and Weather

 This tour is operated in late fall & winter when rates for accommodation and other tourist services are significantly reduced.
-It will be chilly, though most of Italy enjoys a relatively mild winter in which extreme cold or snow are rare.
+It will be chilly, though most of Italy enjoys a relatively mild fall/winter in which extreme cold or snow are rare.
 Most days will be well above freezing, though showers occur regularly at this time of year.

 If one is prepared for the weather one can experience all the magic of Italy at a significant savings and without the bother of huge high-season crowds and heat.
 Airfares are also lower at these times.